Skip to main content Skip to footer

 How to make the most of an Excel timeline template.

 While it may seem unnecessary, designing the timeline right can be an essential step in removing roadblocks to understanding.
-In addition, different styles are appropriate for other use cases — for example, a Gantt chart can break down the relationship between tasks for complex commercial projects.
+In addition, different styles are appropriate for other use cases, for example, a Gantt chart can break down the relationships among tasks in complex commercial projects.

 Focus on major milestones